ISTURISA is proven to deliver significant and sustained cortisol control in the majority of patients with CD3,4,a

 Flexibility to

-individualize dosing
+individualize dosing3

 LEARN MORE

-STARTED TODAY
+PATIENT TODAY

-Dedicated, multi-point services and support every step of the way
+Dedicated, multipoint services and support every step of the way

 Visit R.A.R.E.
 Support

-ISTURISA is a targeted cortisol synthesis inhibitor5-6
+ISTURISA is a targeted cortisol synthesis inhibitor3,6

-Understanding Cushing’s Disease
+Understanding Cushing’s disease

 DISCOVER MORE

-Every patient is unique
+Every patient is unique8

 See Patient Profiles Not an actual patient.